The Drama League Directors Project

 Applications - How To Apply Questions

-In general, we’d like you to connect your personal experience to the wider world: to help us understand why you direct, and why you make the art you make.
+In general, we’d like to understand your personal experience: to help us understand why you direct, and why you make the art you make.
 We encourage you to use direct, concise language, and steer clear of jargon.
 Follow the “less is more” rule; you do not have to use the maximum word count.
 Mentioning influences, inspirations and references are helpful contextually for the application readers, who may be unfamiliar with your work.
-When Drama League applications ask for work samples; we suggest that the language you use about your work match what the panel will see in the samples.
+When Drama League applications ask for work samples, we suggest that the language you use about your work match what the panel will see in the samples.
 Being specific with rich, sensory language can help us understand how your directing relates to the work samples you are sharing.

 No. Our application software, Submittable, allows you to begin your application and save your work to return to at a later time.
-The Drama League will not be able to view your application until you confirm that it is complete in their system.
+The Drama League will not be able to view your application until you confirm that it is complete in the system.
+We recommend that if you choose to work on the application in multiple sessions, you set reminders for yourself of the deadline (or 72 hours before, so you have time to complete it).

-Yes, but you may request a fee waiver for any application by emailing artistic@dramaleague.org.
+A small one, but you may request a waiver for any and all application fees by emailing artistic@dramaleague.org.
 We want to support directors who want to be a part of this community, and we will not allow the application fee to be a barrier for anyone.

 Applications - Other Questions

 No. Because we do not have written consent and a verified pre-event set of applicants and guests, we do not (and will not) record those sessions.
-We also want applicants, in those sessions, to speak freely, and recording would impede the communications of those participants.
-However, if you’re unable to attend any of the sessions, we’re happy to answers your questions individually at artistic@dramaleague.org!
+We also want applicants in those sessions to speak freely, and recording might inhibit the communication of those participants.
+So we really encourage you to join us for these sessions, which will be listed in autumn of each year on our Application Portal.
+Due to the large number of applicants and the small size of our staff, we are unable to offer one-on-one sessions to applicants.
+However, if you’re unable to attend any of the sessions, we’re happy to answer questions at artistic@dramaleague.org!

 Drama League Stage Directing Fellowship

 Many!
-In addition to network expansion and learning opportunities, there will festival readings to direct, multiple artistic team projects to be a part of including Assistant Director credits, a residency at a major theater company that will include internal or external directing opportunities, and an Off-Broadway production at Keen Company.
+In addition to network expansion and learning opportunities, there will be festival readings to direct, multiple artistic team projects to be a part of including Assistant Director credits, a residency at a major theater company that will include internal or external directing opportunities.
+Details can be found here.

-The experiences at Manhattan Theatre Club and Playwright’s Center are designed to be similar in experience, but each provides its own unique relationship to the institution.
-For that reason, applicants are matched by The Drama League to the track that best suits both the institution and the recipient.
+The components at Manhattan Theatre Club and Playwright’s Center are designed to be similar in experience, but each provides its own unique relationship to the institution.
+For that reason, applicants are matched by The Drama League, MTC, and PWC to the track that best suits both the institution and the recipient.
 If you are offered one of these Fellowships, you will be informed which track you are being offered.

 Film & TV Directing Fellowship